fractal6/fractal6.go/docs/file-storage.md

 | `userid` | user avatar | public | self |
 | `orgaid` | org avatar | node visibility | coordinator |

-Deletion is uploader-only for all kinds. `File.tension` is denormalised alongside `File.comment` so read auth is a single DQL hop; a contract comment's files carry the contract's tension there, so they follow the same visibility and the same cascade.
-Avatars are replace-on-upload: the previous row is dropped and its S3 object GC'd asynchronously.
+Deletion is uploader-only. `File.tension` is denormalised alongside `File.comment` so read auth is a single DQL hop (contract comments carry the contract's tension).
+Avatars are replace-on-upload; the previous S3 object is GC'd asynchronously.

 Mutations on `File` are root-only in the GraphQL schema — all writes go through the REST endpoints, which own the auth checks and persist via internal DQL. `queryFile` /